 Once customers can purchase your online store’s products on Pinterest, you will receive a notification.
 From this point forwards, Pinterest will send analytic data back to Shopify concerning sales and engagement.

-You can get an overview of recent sales and traffic data for the Pinterest channel and also filter orders based on sales channel.
+You can get an overview of recent sales and traffic data for the Pinterest channel.
 You can see impression, pins, repins as well as top products, sales, and orders.

 Pay attention to this data as it will help refine your Pinterest strategy and understand what products interest your audience.
 Don’t guess what your customers want; use the data to guide you.